Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 In the image above, the red lines show the postcodes in Melbourne, Australia and the white lines are SA1s.

-This balance makes SA1s ideal for detailed demographic analysis and targeted applications.
+This balance is critical.
+SA1s are granular enough to support detailed analysis and localized engagement, yet large enough to preserve anonymity and protect privacy.
 By focusing on smaller, more defined geographic units, companies can deliver personalized content that resonates with the right audience, at the right time, in the right place.

 Digital Element is taking IP-based location targeting to the next level with the introduction of its new Alternate Area Database.